patrickecker/elevatorSaga/README.md

 Challenge #4: Transport 28 people in 60 seconds or less

 Challenge #5: Transport 100 people in 68 seconds or less

+Challenge #6: Transport 40 people using 60 elevator moves or less